 And you don’t want that.

-Now that you have the answer for whether you should run or not following a night of drinking, let’s look at a few measures you can take to help avoid getting dehydrated or sick while drinking so you can make the most out of your training program.
+Now that you have the answer for whether you should run or not following a night of drinking let’s look at a few measures to help avoid getting dehydrated or sick while drinking so you can maximize your training program.

-When it comes to dealing with hangovers, the best way way to prevent them is not to have one in the first place.
+When dealing with hangovers, the best way to prevent them is not to have one in the first place.

-Any form of excessive drinking will definitely result in hangovers in most people.
+Any form of excessive drinking will result in hangovers in most people.